Term of the Moment

 Web 2.0

 Since the turn of the century, the Web has become a global platform for publishing information.
 "User-generated content" is a major feature of Web 2.0, whereby anyone can publish anything on a blog, social network or wiki.
 In addition, applications running in a Web browser increasingly have the performance, look and feel of traditional apps that previously had to be installed in the user's computer.
-See Web 2.0, user-generated content and social networking service.
+See Web 2.0, user-generated content and social media.

 Cloud Computing